The Homeshare International Network is a learning community that enables members to:

 HI in Conversation is a bi-monthly online discussion of Homeshare topics to help meet those goals.
 Some conversations are restricted to Network members while others are open to anyone interested in and supporting the Homeshare concept.

-Sessions are conducted in English and are scheduled in UTC.
+Sessions are scheduled in UTC.

 What is UTC?